javadsabbagh/kata-rust/samples/http-client/README.md

 ### TLS
-For using SSL http protected resources, enable `rustls-tls` feature. `rust-tls` is a pure rust-native implementation of TLS, instead of using OpenSSL (implemented in C) in rust projects.
+For using SSL http protected resources, enable `rustls-tls` feature. `rust-tls` is a pure rust-native implementation of TLS, instead of using default, which is based on OpenSSL and implemented in C.

 ### Library Tips
 1. For blocking usage after every method call use `?` operator to unwrap the `Result`: